E

 Colored Gemstones Above $40,000 Retail:

 Colored Gemstones Above $40,000 Retail was particularly competitive this year, and one in which all of the submissions eventually made it into the room for consideration.
-The judges loved the streamlined glamour of Sophia D’s geometrically patterned ruby and diamond earrings, and they were smitten by the quality of the emerald in Gyan Jaipur’s kite earrings, but the exquisite hand-crafted quality of Vanessa Fernandez’ chrysoberyl and sapphire necklace won the group over, with Selim in particular extolling its many technical virtues.
+The judges loved the streamlined glamour of Sophia D’s geometrically patterned ruby and diamond earrings, and they were smitten by the quality of the emerald in Gyan Jaipur’s kite earrings, but the exquisite hand-crafted quality of Vanessa Fernandez’ chrysoberyl and diamond necklace won the group over, with Selim in particular extolling its many technical virtues.

 Selim Mouzannar examining Vanessa Fernandez' submission